pablojimeno/code-rails/chapter_9_rails_resource_generator,_omniauth/green_oauth.md

 Add `:omniauthable` to the `devise` line in `app/models/user.rb`.

 You'll now see a <u>sign in with twitter link</u> on http://localhost:3000/users/sign_in.
-We may put the link in the main nav, but let's get it working first.
+We may want to put the link in the main nav, but let's get it working first.

 If you try to sign in now, you'll see: